Updated: Oct 31

 Other things to keep in mind:

 Since the volcano recently has shown activity you are only allowed to go to the viewpoint and stay there for maximum 20 minutes.
-At this moment there is no possibility to walk/hike around in the national park.
-Currently, a visit to Volcán Poás looks somewhat like this: drive up to the entry for about 1 hour, park your car, walk a 10 minute walk to the viewpoint, enjoy the view (if there are no clouds) for maximum 20 minutes and done!
+At this moment it's not possible to walk/hike around in the national park.

 Volcán Poás can only be visited after buying tickets on the website of Sinac.
 You CAN NOT buy your tickets at the entrance.
 For foreigners the total cost for a visit is about $19 per person.

 It's also important to know that you have to buy a ticket for a certain time slot.
 This is due to the fact that every 20 minutes, only a limited amount of people are allowed to visit the viewpoint.
-You can't arrive late, because you won't be allowed to access.
+You can't arrive late, because you'll be denied access.

 How to make your visit to Volcán Poás a success?
 A step by step guide.

-One day before you want to visit, go to the website of Sinac and check out if there are still tickets available for the time slots in the morning.
-If they are already almost running out of tickets, you might want to consider to already buy your ticket for the desired time slot.
-We advise you to pick a time slot between 9am and 10am, since you have the biggest chance to see something around this hour.
+One day before you want to visit, go to the website of Sinac and check out if there are still tickets available for the time slots that you want to visit.
+If they are almost running out of tickets, you might want to consider to already buy your ticket for the desired time slot.
+We advise you to pick a time slot between 9am and 10am, since (according to us) you have the biggest chance to see something around this hour.
 Important note: If there are still plenty enough tickets, don't buy them yet.

 Check the weather conditions at around 7:15am on the day that you want to visit.
 We suggest you to go outside and check out the amount of clouds around the top of Volcán Poás from Grecia town.
 This is a first indication if it will be worth it or not.
 Secondly, you can watch the webcam on this webpage.
 If you only see a lot of clouds everywhere...You just kind of know that it's not worth the visit.